OpenVidu/openvidu-livekit/README-openvidu.md

 go run ./...
 ```

-Go to `http://localhost:8081` to explore the MongoDB database (`admin` username and `pass` password).
+Go to `http://localhost:8081` to explore the MongoDB database with mongo-express (`admin` username and `pass` password).

 ## Changing the destination of events/stats

 It is fairly easy to adapt the code to store the events/stats in a different place, or even in multiple places at the same time.
-For example, file [`redis.go`]() allows storing the events/stats in the very same Redis database used by the livekit deployment.
+For example, file [`redis.go`](./openvidu/analytics/redis.go) allows storing the events/stats in the very same Redis database used by the livekit deployment.

 Any new implementation must comply with interface `DatabaseClient`: